Shawellaby/Shawellaby/README.md

 I cut my teeth on the Altair 8800 my family bought as a kit and assembled.
 I moved from that to the Z80 (TRS-80) and eventually on to the 6502.
 I learned ASM and BASIC in all of these processors.
 After I moved on to the x86 family I spent several years working on software in both Delphi and C/C++ up to the 486 days before taking a short sidebar over to the Motorola 68000, writing ASM on the Atari ST. Eventually explored LINGO! and a few other languages before moving into C# and .Net.
 I spend most of my time writing Web Apps or C++ IOT projects now.

+Currently I lead technical strategy and architecture for Houston Computer Consulting.
+We are a Houston-based firm with local consultants functioning as an outsourced Information Technology department for small to medium size businesses.
+We are your source for custom application development, websites and computer consulting services.

 ### 📫 Contact Me

 If you'd like to get in touch with me, you can [catch me over at LinkedIn](https://www.linkedin.com/in/scottregitz).